Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Introduction

-We note that it is one of the basic principles of quantum mechanics that in a physical landscape of quantum particles the same particles are identical and indistinguishable and if they are bosons, their distribution is described by Bose-Einstein statistics, and more specifically this is the case for photons as particles of light.
-More so, the direct mathematical expression of this indistinguishability on the formalism of quantum mechanics, and that is done by making the wave functions describing the quantum entities symmetric, in the case of bosons, or anti-symmetric, in the case of fermions, leads as a result of a mathematical derivation to these two possible statistics, for bosons with symmetric wave functions the Bose-Einstein statistics, and for fermions, with anti-symmetric wave functions, the Fermi-Dirac statistics.
-On the other hand, an equivalent mathematical derivation leads to the Maxwell-Boltzmann statistics when dealing with distinguishable particles.
-That means that identifying one of the three statistics, Bose-Einstein, Fermi-Dirac, or Maxwell-Boltzmann, is like a fingerprint for what the particles `are', i.e., what their ontology is, indistinguishable and bosonic, indistinguishable and fermionic, or distinguishable \citep{huang1987,yokoiabe2018}.
+We note that it is one of the basic principles of quantum mechanics that in a physical landscape of quantum particles the same particles are identical and indistinguishable.
+By expressing in the quantum formalism that particles are identical and indistinguishable, it can be shown that their wave functions are either symmetric or anti-symmetric.
+Additionally, it can be shown that, for the case of the symmetric wave functions, the statistics is Bose--Einstein, and we call such particles bosons, and that, for the case of the anti-symmetric wave functions, it is Fermi--Dirac, and we call such particles fermions.
+On the other hand, an equivalent mathematical derivation leads to the Maxwell--Boltzmann statistics when dealing with classical distinguishable particles.
+This means that identifying one of the three statistics, Bose--Einstein, Fermi--Dirac, or Maxwell--Boltzmann, is like finding a fingerprint that uniquely reflects what the particles `are', i.e. what their ontology is, namely either indistinguishable and bosonic, indistinguishable and fermionic, or distinguishable \citep{huang1987,yokoiabe2018}.